crash0verride11/DarkLight-qBittorent-WebUI/README.md

 	* Safari: https://www.macrumors.com/how-to/clear-safari-cache/

 # ISSUES
 Please **ensure you have cleared your cached browser data** before opening an issue.
-I also encourage trying a release before opening an issue.
+Please **try a release before opening an issue**, especially if you were confused by installation instructions.

 # Compatibility
 This should be the primary indicator of general compatibility (aside from image files).